hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 Export-only snapshots are handled specially:
 - they only save state
-- they do not commit or roll back any transactions when they are taken (2nd phase is mostly a no-op)
+- they do not commit or roll back any transactions when they are taken (2nd phase doesn't run)
 - they are registered in `exportedSnapshotsCache` so they can be listed, but can be used to start job even if they are not present on the list (this applies also for terminal exported snapshots)